RoboticAgents/project4-evoarm_3ppl/writing/report.md

-# Report by Griffin, Jordan, Makell
+# Report by Add Team Member Names

 ## Step 1: Getting Started and `teleop`

-TODO: Describe the steps you took to turn on and get your robot set up, and the steps you took to successfully use `teleop` on the robot.
+We looked at the repository that the other group left us and followed those steps.
+First, we registered for an account at Evodyne academy.
+We submitted that and then went to the next step.
+We then powered up our robot.
+We plugged it in and the green light went on.
+Then we connected the robot to our computer by going to Evoarm.co.
+Once it connected, we turned on the camera and started doing simple commands like moving the arm on its X and Y axis.

 ## Step 2: Implementation Details